 I never really had much of a relationship with ricotta cheese.
 My mother would use it in her lasagna, which I discovered when I moved to the Central area of Italy was a no no.

-A creamy bechamel Sauce (white sauce), a simple ground beef red sauce, mozzarella and parmesan were all that was needed.
+In Rome a Bechamel Sauce (white sauce), a tomato sauce with ground beef, mozzarella and parmesan were all that was needed.
 And this was definitely the Perfect Homemade Lasagna.

 Later I learned that ricotta cheese is used in a Lasagna recipe from Naples.